singpass/myinfobiz-demo-app-vc/docs/configurations.md

 ### Reference

 > _\***Disclaimer:** all ethereum wallet addresses and private keys listed as examples are publicly available and should NOT be used for any other purposes other than for the demonstration of this app._
+>
+> _**Note:** The following example Ethereum Wallet Address and Private Keys do not match.
+Please generate your own Ethereum Wallet Address and Private keys if you wish to use this app for testing.
+You may refer to the [Ethereum Guide](ethereum.md) for more details on how to generate one._

 | Environment Variables               | Description                                                                                                                                                              |
 | :---------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |